mudgen/governance-token-diamond/README.md

 2. Accepts executable proposals.
 3. Allows people to vote on proposals using their ERC20 token balance.
 4. Token holders are rewarded for voting by being minted new tokens.
 Safeguards exist to prevent too much inflation.
-5. Token holders are rewarded for submitting proposals that pass and are penalized for submitting proposals that are rejected.
+5. Token holders are rewarded for submitting proposals that pass a vote and are penalized for submitting proposals that are rejected.
 6. Passed proposals are executed on-chain.
 7. Passed proposals are executed using `delegatecall` to enable governance of the governance token diamond itself.
 8. Implements the Diamond Standard so that passed proposals can add/replace/remove functions on itself.

 ## Executable Proposals

-Governance token holders can make proposals to change the project it is governing or change the governance token diamond.
+Governance token holders can make proposals to change the project it is governing or change the governance token diamond itself.

 A proposal is a contract that implements the `execute(uint256 _proposalId)` function.
 All functionality of a proposal is executed and/or triggered by this function.